EriWinckler/BrazilBoutique/README.md

     Added responsive section for T-shirts.

 10/02/2020: Created function to map over database to display items.
 Also added Modal function to be the form of showing more information about the displayed items.

+10/03/2020: Changed the modal to Material UI for better display and dynamics, still on the process of adding it to the Map function generating the products list.
+    Also added price functionality to the items so that if there's no price listing on the data nothing will show.